regfunkid/reg-more-foods/README.md

-This is the "source code" for Reg's More Foods!
-Right now, it's quite a mess as I haven't updated it in a bit and I'm still fairly new to Github.
+This would be the Source Code for Reg's More Foods, if I know how to use Github.
+Sadly, I don't.
+And figuring out the github app thing with pushing commits to a repo is painful.

 Please please note: if you wish to install Reg's More Foods for yourself, get them from the Modrinth website [here](https://modrinth.com/datapack/reg-more-foods/versions).
 It'll be much easier for you, and all the other versions are hosted there.

-The code here is simply for seeing and reading all of it easier.
+I would honestly suggest installing the datapack version of Reg's More Foods, opening it up, and looking at the code there.